ljishen/ceph-research/docs/deploy-ceph-with-rdma.rst

 - Copy the ``deployment_data_root`` folder from the monitor node into ``ceph-research/scripts/`` of the client server.

-- Update the ``deployment_data_root/etc/ceph/ceph.conf`` by adding the local RDMA information in the same way as in the second step of `add-rdma-configuration`_
+- Update the ``deployment_data_root/etc/ceph/ceph.conf`` by adding the local RDMA information in the same way as in the second step of `Add RDMA configuration`_.

 - Check the status of the cluster from client::